Thomas Jefferson High School

 In her free time, Ms. Erspamer is a voracious reader, and finishes over 100 books every year.
 Do not let her see you with a book unless you are ready for a long conversation.

-Students and Families: CLICK HERE to connect with Ms. Ramirez!
+Students and Families: CLICK HERE to connect with Ms. Marquez!